Tankstar03/Cat_Tracker/HW6/Documentation/README.md

 Our customer was generally unopposed to all the suggested changes we made.
 No significant suggestions were made.

 ### Project Plan
+**6/4/23** -
+Get the ESP 32s to communicate with each other.
+This will then allow the receivers to speak to each other, critical to the algorithm.

+**6/7/23** -
+Finish the poster in preparation for the final presentation.

+**6/9/23** -
+Finish the lab report

+**6/15/23** -
+Final poster presentation

+## Challenge 3: Initial Prototype